2022 Rajbiraj municipal election

-The Municipal election for Rajbiraj were held in 13 May 2022 to elect a mayor, a deputy mayor, 16 ward chairperson and ward members.
-All positions are for a period of 5 years.
+The 2022 Municipal election for Rajbiraj was held on 13 May 2022 to elect a mayor, a deputy mayor, sixteen ward chairperson and ward members.
+All positions were elected for a term of five years.

-A secondary election is to be held for the municipal executives which will elect 5 women from the elected ward members and 3 members who must be from the Dalit and minority community.
-The electorate for this election will be the 82 members chosen by direct election.
+A secondary election was held for the municipal executives which elected five women from the elected ward members and three members from the Dalit and minority community.
+The electorate for this election was for the 82 members chosen by direct election.

 Janata Samajwadi Party mayoral candidate Bhimraj Yadav was elected as a Mayor of Rajbiraj by securing 9,624 votes.

 Background

 The last local level elections were held in 2017.
 With the passing of a new constitution in 2015, a commission was formed to restructure the existing local levels into more powerful and autonomous local bodies.
 The city limits of Rajbiraj were changed during this restructuring and the number of wards was increased from 10 to 16.
 Electors in each ward will elect a ward chairperson and 4 ward members.
 Out of 4 ward members, 2 must be female and one of the 2 females must belong to the Dalit community.